What’s New?

 16. What about the future of this project?

-There are numerous plans for updates, but I don’t have a specific timeframe at the moment.
+Numerous updates are planned, but I don’t have a specific timeframe.
 It’s essential to base your purchasing decisions on the product demonstrated in the demo rather than relying solely on my promises.
 You can keep track of the current progress of improvements on Trello.

 Documentation